kwalczak80/Clonmel-Hiking-Club/README.md

    </ul>
    <li><a href="https://picresize.com/">The Internet's Original Picture Resizing Tool</a></li>
    <ul>
-      <li>Picture Online Resizing Tool was used to resize relevant images which are displayed in the gallery section</li>
+      <li>Picture Online Resizing Tool was used to resize relevant images which are displayed in the gallery section.</li>
    </ul>
    <li><a href="https://convert-dpi.com/">Online DPI Converter</a></li>
    <ul>
-      <li>An online DPI Converter was used to change the DPI ratio of the images downloaded from the Pexels website</li>
+      <li>An online DPI Converter was used to change the DPI ratio of the images downloaded from the Rawpixel website.</li>
    </ul>
    <li><a href="https://ezgif.com/jpg-to-webp">Online JPG to WEBP Converter</a></li>
    <ul>
-      <li>Online JPG to WEBP Converter was used to change images type from JPG to WEBP</li>
+      <li>Online JPG to WEBP Converter was used to change images type from JPG to WEBP.</li>
    </ul>
    <li><a href="https://coolors.co">The super fast color palettes generator</a></li>
    <ul>
-      <li>An online tool was used to determine the appropriate color scheme for the website</li>
+      <li>An online tool was used to determine the appropriate color scheme for the website.</li>
    </ul>
    <li><a href="https://balsamiq.com">UI Design</a></li>
    <ul>